ADirin/DataBase_Solution/week6_ORM _JPA: M:N /Example-One-To-One.md

 # Step-by-Step Guide to Creating a One-to-One Relationship in JPA
 This guide will walk you through the process of setting up a one-to-one relationship between two entities using Java Persistence API (JPA).
 In this example, we'll create a Student entity and a Course entity, where each student is associated with one course, and each course is associated with one student.

+- In this example, we will define a one-to-one relationship between a Student and a Course.
+Each student will be enrolled in exactly one course, and each course will be associated with exactly one student.

+**Step-by-Step Explanation**
+1. Entities and Relationship Identification
+- We have two entities:

+    - Student: Represents the student entity (table).
+    - Course: Represents the course entity (table).

+Each  `student` is enrolled in exactly one `course`, and each `course` is associated with one `student`.
+This is a classic one-to-one relationship.

 ![One-To-One](/images/ontoone.JPG)